How to Secure WordPress Website

 There are many security plugins available to secure WordPress website.
 You can install any popular one and secure your website.

-if you type wp-admin after your domain address in WordPress website, it redirects to login page.
+if you type wp-admin after your domain address in WordPress website, it redirects to a login page.
 Hide this to accessing anyone.

 You can use anything on the place of wp-admin.
 I use this plugin for this: WPS Hide Login